thecml/kubernetes-on-arm/README.md

 # Setup the enviroinment
 # It will ask which board it's running on and which OS
+# If your OS is Hypriot or Arch Linux, choose that.
+Otherwise, choose systemd
 # It will download prebuilt binaries
 # And make a swap file if plan to compile things
 # A reboot is required for it to function properly
 kube-config install

+## ----- REBOOT -----

 # Start the master or worker
 kube-config enable-master